ihgalis/log4shell/README.md

 ``Get-ChildItem -Recurse -Filter 'log4j-core*'``

 ### Web & Embedded systems
 If you cannot touch the target system in a way to search for the installation of the system you can test your way through an application.
-This can be done manually, or semi-automatically with Burop or OWASP ZAP:
+This can be done manually, or semi-automatically with Burp (Professional I guess, since you need the Intruder) or OWASP ZAP:

 - Go to https://canarytokens.org/generate
 - Select **Log4Shell** (the last one)